Tyger Shark Has Threatened Legal Action Against Benevolent Community and Charity Service

 Sadly, the childhood lessons are lost on some, and as they grow into ‘adults’ some people continue to act like the schoolyard goon who pushes other kids around until they give him their lunch money.
-Sadly, one local business has chosen to pick a fight with our community and charity supporting social enterprise, and they are about to learn that we are the kid who when pushed pushes back.
+Sadly, one local business has chosen to pick a fight with our community and charity supporting community-oriented, and they are about to learn that we are the kid who when pushed pushes back.

 It is likely because we give so much to the community and charities that we seemed like an easy target.

 Canadians are known worldwide for being ‘nice’, and we are not generally believed to be a very litigious nation.
 However, new studies and our own recent experience here at Five Points Media would strongly suggest much is changing.
 It would seem that some of our not so nice business owners and managers are turning to a Trump-like philosophy when dealing with competitors, when trying to conceal their own bad behaviour, and even when dealing with tiny issues such as an old video being left on YouTube for a day or two longer than somebody wanted.
 Our current drama appears to be the result of a tantrum being thrown by a ‘baby shark’ who is not getting what he wants as fast as he demands it.

 Unlike many, we don’t yield to threats from bullies.